Mohit-SV/Evolutionary_computing_VU/README.md

+# Evoman-Specialist_player_agent

+<b>Subject:</b> Assignment 2 of Evolutionary Computing Course - Vrije Universiteit Amsterdam, 2021

-Evoman is a video game playing framework inspired on Megaman.
+<b>Task:</b> Evoman (https://www.youtube.com/watch?v=ZqaMjd1E4ZI) is a video game framework inspired on Megaman.
+The task is to win a particular enemy in the game with the developed model.

-A demo can be found here:  https://www.youtube.com/watch?v=ZqaMjd1E4ZI

 To reproduce our results follow the following steps:
 1) run pip install -r requirements.txt